elemental/Elemental/doc/source/advanced/factorizations.rst

 If :math:`A` is found to have eigenvalues less than :math:`-n \epsilon ||A||_2`, then a ``NonHPSDMatrixException`` will be thrown.

-.. cpp:function:: void advanced::HPSDCholesky( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void HPSDCholesky( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )

    Overwrite the `uplo` triangle of the distributed HPSD matrix `A` with its Cholesky factor.